-Causes of Brain Cancer: An Introduction
+Causes of Brain Cancer

-brain cancer research has shown that people with certain risk factors are more likely than others to develop brain cancer.
+No one knows the exact brain cancer cause or causes, and doctors can seldom explain why one person will get brain cancer and another person will not.
+However, brain cancer research has shown that people with certain risk factors are more likely than others to develop brain cancer.
 A risk factor is anything that increases a person's chances of developing a disease.

 - Being male